 A fully immersive adventure means you don't know when, where or how everything starts.
 Then, you don't know what will happen along the way or even how things will turn out (or even end).
-It means a real adventure you will discover step by step where nothing seems ever planned.
+It means a real adventure that you will discover step by step, and where nothing seems planned.
 The only thing you know is... that at some point, you might be travelling somewhere... or maybe not even that.

 Our adventure started on a normal day in a normal place with a normal encounter...
-Oh, wait, no, it wasn't at all normal because that day, at that place, that person said something or showed you something that led you and your family to chase worldwide a notorious criminal that was presumed dead.
+Oh, wait, no, it wasn't at all normal because that day, at that place, that person said something or showed you something that led you and your family to chase a notorious criminal that was presumed dead all over the world.
 On that "normal day" in that "normal place", a cascade of events started without you even knowing what was happening and led you to an abandoned factory where Tintin was held captive and about to be turned into a living sculpture by one of Rastapopoulos minions.

 It turns out Tintin was investigating the murder of Henri Fourcat, a gallery owner and art dealer that recently sold a piece to his friend, Captain Haddock and who died in a suspicious car accident just before meeting with Tintin.
 Then, during his investigation, Tintin was stunned and woke up in that factory tied up while Snowy disappeared.

-From that point on, the family embarked on an incredible adventure full of mysteries, clues and villains that took them through several continents and had them meet with Tintin and Snowy's friends.
-A quest of epic proportions mixing fiction and reality, action and mystery to explore the contemporary art world and ancient secret sites, treasures and incredible fictional characters we brought back to life.
+From that point on, the family embarked alongside Tintin and Snowy on an incredible adventure full of mysteries, clues and villains that took them through several continents and had them meet with Tintin's friends.
+A quest of epic proportions mixing fiction and reality, action and mystery to explore the contemporary art world, ancient secret sites and treasures with incredible fictional characters we brought back to life.